top of page

 Dancer/Teacher

-Jaime-Lee was born in Kuils River, Cape Town, and graduated from the Western Cape Sport School in 2015.
-While she did not grow up in the Northern Cape, her maternal ancestry traces back to the region.
+Jaime-Lee, born in Kuils River, Cape Town, graduated from the Western Cape Sport School in 2015 and joined Garage Dance Ensemble in 2018.
+Despite not growing up in the Northern Cape, her maternal ties to the region deeply connect her to its heritage.

 Jaime-Lee Hine During A Dance Lesson